oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 For pricing information about the different KMS options see [Key Management Pricing](https://www.oracle.com/security/cloud-security/pricing/#key-management)

-# TODO: put in image of different vault options

 TODO:
 - update example for in transit encryption to oracle database
 - move KMS from Principle 3 to Principle 5
+- put in image of different vault options

 Confidential computing can be enforced using quotas
 ```